Membership

 When We Row

 The club rows from April through October, weather depending, including a daily morning row around 7:00 a.m.
-In the late spring-summer, an earlier row is scheduled to accommodate those with work schedules.
+In the late spring-summer, an earlier row is scheduled to accommodate those with early work schedules.
 Afternoon rows are also available.
 The schedule changes throughout the summer as needed.
-The morning row is approximately 6 miles and goes round trip to the paper mill, Rat Island, or Fort Worden, lasting about 45 minutes.

 Members sign up online for the days they would like to participate in the club outings, and are assigned to boats in a way that provides a fun, safe, and equitable experience.
 Cancellations can occur due to rough water or fog.